erick-otenyo/common-geodjango-configs/README.md

 A simple writeup of my common settings/configurations in jump-starting and deploying a geodjango application.

 The procedures assume a linux OS, in my case Ubuntu 16.10.
 This should work fine with Ubuntu >=16.04.
+I wrote this to be as my reference ..but I hope it can help someone too :)

 ## After a fresh Ubuntu installation...
 Do the following to get the necessary environment setup..
-I assume you have just installed Ubuntu on your machine, and you first need the necessary installations to run a geodjango applications.
+I assume you have just installed Ubuntu on your machine, and you first need the necessary installations to run geodjango applications.

 ## Install Python, Pip
     $ sudo apt-get install python-setuptools python-pip